jangler/lgbtasm/README.md

 the bad:

+- not very tested
 - has no notion of labels
 - checks every instruction against hundreds of regexes
-- might not entirely comply with bgb/no$gmb mnemonics
-- it's only a module and not an executable script
+- it's only a module and nothing executable